megallo/markoverator/README.md

 Backwards/forwards Markov text generator specific to HipChat logs.

-Currently the TextUtils can be used to take raw chat sentences and remove the @mentions and URLs (also removes punctuation, but I'm working on that) while leaving the emoticons.
+Currently the TextUtils can be used to take raw chat sentences and remove the @mentions and URLs while leaving the emoticons.
+It can also tokenize or remove punctuation.

-Feed the cleaned sentences into the model builder of the generator, and then you can generate sentences.
+Feed the cleaned sentences into the model builder of [Bigrammer](src/main/java/com/github/megallo/markoverator/Bigrammer.java), and then you can generate sentences.
 Optionally pass in a seed word and it will generate a sentence with that word somewhere in the middle, or return null if that word doesn't exist in the source model.

 The model can be serialized to a file and loaded as needed instead of generating it every time.